CANNABIS ACCOUNTING SERVICES: NAVIGATING THROUGH THE CANNABIS 280E COMPLIANCE TAX

 •The cannabis accountant must know the current laws and regulations thoroughly such as the cannabis 280E compliance section.

-•The cannabis accountant must ensure that your business doesn’t take any shortcuts.
+•The accountant must ensure that your business doesn’t take any shortcuts.